On the functoriality of the space of equivariant smooth $h$-cobordisms: Stabilization of -cobordisms

 Therefore, we define the smooth chart on this neighborhood to be the projection map to $U \times D(V \times \R)$.

 \end{defn}

 \begin{prop} The smooth structure given by each chart in \autoref{smoothstr} is independent of the choice of bicollar for $N$ and trivialization of $\nu$ as a round bundle.
-The charts therefore give a well-defined smooth structure on $\St^\nu(\bar W)$. \end{prop}
+The charts therefore give a well-defined smooth structure on $\St^\nu(\bar W)$, making it into a manifold with corners. \end{prop}

 In other words, the smooth structure on the stabilization comes from the {\mirror} structure of $W$ (the extension of its smooth structure to $\bar W$), not the particular choice of smooth bicollar used to present this {\mirror} structure.
 (In contrast, the smooth structure at the frontier depends on the choice of lower collar for the cobordism $W$, which is fixed in advance.)